Introduction to wikis

 To ensure that groups of similar pages are easy to navigate, set up a simple titling format.
 If you make these rules too complicated, you’ll likely struggle to get others to follow them.
 So be sure to make titling formats simple and straightforward.

 For example, meeting notes could be titled: “MM/DD/YYYY (meeting name)”.
-When you establish a standard titling format, it’s helpful to add it to the parent Wiki.
+When you establish a standard titling format, it’s helpful to add it to the parent wiki.

 When the wiki starts to take off